sandint2011/mc-shader-exploration/README.md

 Launch the modified Minecraft 1.1.92 instance through MultiMC, after following the installation steps above.

-Create or open up a world and hit ESCAPE and go to Options > Video Settings > Shaders.
+Create or open up a world and hit ESCAPE and go to _Options_ > _Video Settings..._ > _Shaders..._.
 Select the shader you'd like to play around with.
-I recommend switching the world from Survival Mode ro Creative Mode, so you can explore the shaders without worying about dying.
+I recommend switching the world from _Survival Mode_ to _Creative Mode_, so you can explore the shaders without worying about dying.

-### Adding More Shaders
+### Adding Shaders to Minecraft

-Shaders are added as folders or `.zip` files by going to MultiMC > 1.19.2 > Edit Instance > Shader Packs > Add and selecting one of the shaders from this repository.
+Shaders are added as folders or `.zip` files by clicking on the _1.19.2_ instance in MultiMC and goint to _Edit Instance_ > _Shader Packs_ > _Add_ and selecting one of the shaders from this repository.

+Feel free to download [BSL Shaders](https://www.bslshaders.com/download/) if you'd like an example of a fully developed shader that's used by the community.

 ## Links